ArPiRobot/arpirobot.github.io/docs/setup/devsetup.md

 java -jar /full/path/to/jar/file.jar
 ```

-Note: For *BSD users the drive station does not include a build of the required native library.
+Note: For &ast;BSD users the drive station does not include a build of the required native library.
 You will have to build it yourself.
 You can find instructions on doing so in the Drive Station's GitHub repository.
 The only platforms that have builtin support are: Windows (32-bit), Windows (64-bit), Linux (64-bit), macOS (64-bit).